Related Topics:

 Apartment instruction takes place every other week, usually on Tuesday.
 Cleaning requirements will be fully explained to each student prior to the first scheduled instruction session.
 Apartment instruction is provided to make sure living quarters are kept neat and clean, and to identify areas in which students may need additional training.
 Minor cleaning problems found during instruction must be corrected by the student immediately; major problems must be corrected as designated by the instructor.

 Upon arrival, students will be issued a key to the apartment building and their apartment; there is one mailbox key per apartment which is given to the first student that occupies the space.
 If you lock yourself out after hours, you will need to contact a locksmith to gain entry into your apartment.
-Jackson Crossing recommends Ian’s Lock and Key, which provides 24 hour service and is familiar with your apartment type of lock.
+Jackson Crossing recommends Ian’s Lock and Key, which provides 24-hour service and is familiar with your apartment type of lock.
 You are welcome to use any locksmith you prefer.
 Please know that any damages incurred to the lock are at the cost of the resident to repair.
-If use of locksmith services are required, please notify apartment management by the next business day.
+If use of locksmith services is required, please notify apartment management by the next business day.
+It is prohibited to copy or duplicate any apartment issued keys, including but not limited to apartment door key, mailbox key, etc.

 Locksmith Contact Info: